 1. Push the FCC to tighten ownership rules.
 In some ways the horse is already out of the barn, but it would prevent another Clear Channel from forming in the future.

 2. If major radio groups go bankrupt and are broken up, allow it to happen, do not intervene.
 This will allow real radio broadcasters to pick up the pieces and put something together.
 Perhaps investigate supporting small radio owners by waiving FCC fees and limited tax breaks for a period of time.

 3. Push the FCC to continue with the localism hearings they were conducting.

 4. Push the FCC to update the EAS and make a workable Emergency Alert System in the US.

 Radio is too important a resource to have it ruined.
 Of all the media outlets, radio is the most robust.
 During an emergency often times the utility grid is down.
 Many radio stations have backup power generators and can provide vital information when the internet, phone system, cable TV network, cellphone system, e-mail, etc are down.

 Radio can provide local government important mass access to their constituents during elections and at other important times.
 Radio is free, there are no subscription fees, no service providers, etc. Almost everyone owns a radio, most people own several.

 Small savvy radio owners can make a go of it, provided the deck is not stacked against them.

 Please DO NOT support the Local Community Radio Act.
 Thank you.

-If you want to get involved, you can go the the Free Press website, there you will find a link to a “Take Action” page (not sure that link will work).
-Again, I am not opposed to Free Press, or even Free Radio.
+If you want to get involved, you can go to the Free Press website, there you will find a link to a “Take Action” page (not sure that link will work).
+Again, I am not opposed to Free Press or even Free Radio.
 Packing the FM spectrum with LPFM, translators and the like will only create reception problems.
 This is just become another reason for people not to listen to radio.